 The Art of Writing for the Theatre: An Introduction to Script Analysis, Criticism, and Playwriting

+Writing for the theatre and about theatre requires a diverse set of skills, but whether you're studying theatre or developing your creative craft, this book covers everything you need to know.
 Filled with practical advice from an award-winning playwright, with a range of resources to guide you in the craft and business of theatre writing, The Art of Writing for the Theatre provides everything you need to write like a seasoned theatre professional, including:

-* how to analyze and break down a script
+* how to analyze and break down a script,

-* how to critique a theatre production
+* how to critique a play and a theatre production,

 1140179112